Join us for an upcoming event!

 Please sign up with the Mobilize link below to get updates about the event.

-Everyone enjoyed gathering at Zillicoah Beer Co in January so much, with good conversations, information gathering and the sharing/venting of concerns, that we’re meeting again!
-Join us on March 10th, starting at 5:30 — but come when it’s convenient for you!
-Since this will be AFTER the Primary election, we’ll know WHO to promote for the November mid-terms and what strategies we’ll use in Precinct #71.1.
+Everyone is enjoying gathering at Zillicoah Beer Co. so much, with good conversations, information gathering and the sharing/venting of concerns, that we’re meeting again!
+Be prepared to join in on some fun topic conversation starters to get meaningful discussions going.
+Join us on April 14th, starting at 5:30 — but come after work when it’s convenient for you!
+A food truck is available with pizza and hoagies.
+We’ll meet inside.

 Who should attend: Dems and Dem-leaning Independents from Precinct 71.1.